ahgamut/rust-ape-example/README.md

 cd ../
 ```

-For reference, I used the nightly version of `cosmopolitan.a` from June 26 2022,
+For reference, I used the nightly version of `cosmopolitan.a` from September 12
-which can be built from source if needed from [this commit][cosmo-nightly].
+2022, which can be built from source if needed from [this commit][cosmo-nightly].

 2. Download the necessary host toolchain and source code for Rust: